A New Approach for Testing Einstein's Theory of Gravity Close to Rapidly Spinning Black Holes: Results

 Additionally, we verified the results with ray tracing simulations with enhanced numerical precision.
 We furthermore scrutinized individual photon trajectories, focusing on photons receiving large energy gains in an individual scattering.
 By raytracing them backward in time with improved precision and making use of the well known quadrature integral equations for the geodesic motion, we verified that the photons receiving extreme energy gains indeed come from the accretion disk before receiving the energy gain.
 This excludes the possibility that numerical integration errors alone enable photons to get into trajectories that result in extreme energy gains.
 We also recalculated the tetrad transformations for processes leading to large energy gains with improved numerical accuracy and verified that the results remain unchanged.
-Our analysis confirms that photons populating the high-energy power-law tail originate from scatterings close to the event horizon.
-The largest energy gains result from single scatterings occurring within the ergosphere.
-The photons undergo extreme relativistic Comptonization with the electrons of the accretion disk.
-The photons that gain the most energy via this process are headed towards the black hole, but then scatter off the disk.
-Additional scatterings usually play a subdominant effect for the final photon energy.